davide-ciraolo/mame-cmi2x-fairlight/README.md

 ## Compiler optimization
 You can use the ``ARCHOPTS="-march=native"`` flag to optimize the code for your CPU.
 E.g. ``make SUBTARGET=cmi SOURCES=src/mame/fairlight/cmi.cpp -jX ARCHOPTS="-march=native"``

+If you need to compile the code for a different CPU, you can check a list of other x86 options for the GNU C++ compiler [here](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) (i.e., -march=skylake)

 ## MIDI Setup

 1. Connect your MIDI device to your computer.